-Result 1 (Contribution Rate).
-Using all contribution data, the Premium mechanism generates significantly higher contribution rate than VCM.
+Result 1 (Contribution Rate) Using all contribution data, the Premium mechanism generates significantly higher contribution rate than VCM.
 None of the other pairwise comparisons between mechanisms is significant.

-Support.
-In Table 4 we present the alternative hypotheses and the p-values for the two-sample Fisher exact tests for the 2004 (all data and post redesign), 2005 as well as the combined campaigns.
+Support 1 In Table 3 we present the alternative hypotheses and the p-values for the two-sample Fisher exact tests for the 2004 (all data and post redesign), 2005 as well as the combined campaigns.
 The null hypothesis is that the contribution rates under each pair of mechanisms are equal.
 For the combined data set, contribution rate under VCM < Premium at a p-value of 0.03.
 None of the other pairwise comparisons is significant at the 5-percent level.

-When each campaign is analyzed separately, the Premium mechanism generates a (weakly) significantly higher contribution rate than the VCM (p = 0.06) in 2004 using all data.
+As we discussed in Section 2, when we use all data, results might be subject to a sample selection bias.
+When restricted to post-redesign data, we can not reject the null hypotheses that contribution rate is equal between any pair of mechanisms.
+When each campaign is analyzed separately, the Premium mechanism generates a (weakly) significantly higher contribution rate than the VCM (p=0.06) in 2004 using all data.
 The Fisher exact tests can not reject null hypotheses that any other pairs of mechanisms yield the same contribution rate.
 In campaign 2005, we can not reject the null hypotheses that contribution rate is equal between any pair of mechanisms, primarily because the sample of contributors is very small.